Website

 More than 21 million customers worldwide rely on GoDaddy’s versatile range of web solutions.
 Overall, GoDaddy is one of the most reputable and well-recognized names in the world of domain registration and web hosting.

 Multiple hosting options: Like Namecheap, GoDaddy gives you a wide range of options for your hosting needs.
-You can select among shared hosting, WordPress hosting, ecommerce hosting, VPS hosting, and dedicated hosting.
+You can select among shared hosting, WordPress hosting, ecommerce hosting, and VPS hosting.
 As your site’s needs change while you are growing your business, you can move from one hosting service to another under the GoDaddy umbrella.

 Unlimited bandwidth: GoDaddy provides unlimited bandwidth for your hosted website, even when you are using one of the lower pricing tiers.
 This is a benefit for sites that have quite a bit of traffic.
 (However, if GoDaddy determines your site is using too much bandwidth, it may try to convince you to move to a higher pricing tier.)